-After your initial treatment for localised or locally-advanced prostate cancer is complete, the next stage of your recovery is monitoring and checking that all the cancer has been eradicated from the body.
+After your initial treatment for localised or locallyadvanced prostate cancer is complete, the next stage of your recovery is monitoring and checking that all the cancer has been eradicated from the body.
 Some prostate cancer cells might have been able to spread outside the treatment areas before they could be removed or killed.
 At some point these cells may begin to multiply and produce enough PSA to become detectable by a blood test.
 Monitoring for recurrence or 'relapse' typically involves regular PSA tests, which are usually repeated every 6 months for the first 5 years, then yearly.
 A DRE prostate exam is sometimes performed every year but may be omitted if the PSA level is undetectable.
 If your PSA starts to rise, it could be a sign of your cancer returning, or it could be a sign of something else, dependent on which treatment you have had.
+The rate (or velocity) at which your PSA rises after prostatectomy or radiation therapy can be a significant factor in determining how aggressive your cancer is and can therefore be useful in deciding how aggressively it might need to be treated.